 If you’ve heard of the Singapore Sling – well, look no further!
 The Long Bar is where the drink was invented.
-While I personally think the Singapore Sling is way too sweet and overpriced, I loved the charm of the Long Bar itself.
-The Long Bar features countless notable guests, such as Ernest Hemingway, Elizabeth Taylor and Alfred Hitchcock.
+While I personally think the Singapore Sling is way too sweet and overpriced (it’s $32!!), I loved the charm of the Long Bar itself.
+The Long Bar features countless notable guests, such as Ernest Hemingway, Elizabeth Taylor, and Alfred Hitchcock.

 For Trendy Bars and Cocktails: Head to Keong Saik Street and Duxton Hill

 If you want something a bit special, you can head to Atlas at Parkview Square.
 Like Parkview Square itself, Atlas is also highly decorated in art deco style.
-Take note while the rest of Singapore is pretty laxed about dressing up, Atlas enforces a dress code so you need to wear pants and closed-toe shoes.
+Take note while the rest of Singapore is pretty relaxed about dressing up, Atlas enforces a dress code so you need to wear pants and closed-toe shoes.

 - The Singapore Cable Car – This is a great way to view Singapore from above, especially during sunset!
 The downside is you’ll need to make your way to Mount Faber, which is not really close to any other place in Singapore (but as usual, only a 10 min taxi ride from central Singapore).
-You can also visit Sentosa island if you have the time!
+You can also visit Sentosa Island if you have the time!
 Buy cable car tickets here.